 What is Neurology?

-Since the brain and nervous system control a great number of functions in the body, the subject of neurology is relevant to a wide range of diseases.
-Those affecting the brain include headaches, epilepsy, strokes, multiple sclerosis, dementia and Parkinson’s disease.
+Since the brain and nervous system control a great number of functions in the body, the subject of Neurology is relevant to a wide range of diseases including headaches, epilepsy, strokes, multiple sclerosis, dementia and Parkinson’s disease.

-Neurologists are also often involved in assessing patients with problems affecting the spine, and with assessing and treating various types of pain.
+Neurologists are also often involved in assessing patients with problems affecting the spine and in assessing and treating various types of pain.

 Neurophysiology is a sub-specialty of Neurology.
 It is the study of how nerve cells (neurones) receive and transmit information, both electronically and chemically.

 Neurophysiology testing uses computer, electrical, magnetic and electronic means to investigate the function of the brain, spinal cord, spinal roots, peripheral nerves and muscles to diagnose disorders of the peripheral nervous system (such as carpal tunnel syndrome).